rzhang0716/Data-Science/Database-SQL/Readme.md

 #### Question #1939: Write an SQL query to find the IDs of the users that requested a confirmation message twice within a 24-hour window.
 Two messages exactly 24 hours apart are considered to be within the window.
 The action does not affect the answer, only the request time.
 select distinct a.user_id from Confirmations a join Confirmations b on a.user_id = b.user_id and a.time_stamp > b.time_stamp and timestampdiff(second, b.time_stamp, a.time_stamp) <= 86400;

+#### Question #1965: Write an SQL query to report the IDs of all the employees with missing information.
+The information of an employee is missing if: The employee's name is missing, or The employee's salary is missing.
+Return the result table ordered by employee_id in ascending order.
+select employee_id from (select * from Employees union select * from Salaries) a group by 1 having count(*) = 1 order by 1;